Vivianzhou0519/MailsApp/README.md

 3. **Message Search:** Add the capability to search messages by keywords.
 4. **Improve User Interface:** Enhance the CLI experience using libraries like `inquirer.js` to provide a more user-friendly interface.
 5. **Deployment:** Containerize the application using Docker for easier deployment and scalability.

+### Future Improvements

+**1. Message Editing: Allow Users to Edit Messages After Sending**
+- **Steps:** Develop an editing endpoint, ensure only the message author or admin can edit, and modify the database to include `edited_at` and `edit_history` fields.
+Update the CLI to include editing options.
+- **Key Considerations:** Maintain transparency by keeping an edit history and clearly indicate edited messages to users.

+**2. Message Search: Add Keyword-Based Search Capability**
+- **Steps:** Implement full-text search indexing on messages, develop a search endpoint, and integrate a search feature in the CLI.
+- **Key Considerations:** Optimize for case-insensitivity and partial matches, and sanitize search inputs for security.

+**3. Improve User Interface: Enhance CLI with `inquirer.js`**
+- **Steps:** Integrate `inquirer.js` to replace basic inputs with interactive prompts.
+Structure user workflows logically and enhance usability.
+- **Key Considerations:** Ensure accessibility and gather user feedback to improve interaction.

+These improvements aim to make the MailsApp more user-friendly and scalable, facilitating better management and user experiences.

 #### Product or technical choices made and why